linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 31 Commercial Real Estate Markets.md

 The third difference in structuring between CMBSs and RMBSs has to do with the role of the buyers when the structure is being created.
 Specifically, for a CMBS, typically potential buyers of the junior bond classes are first sought by the issuer before the deal is structured.
 The potential buyers review the proposed pool of mortgage loans and in the review process, depending on market demand for CMBS products, may request the removal of some loans from the pool.
 This phase in the structuring process, which one does not find in RMBS transactions, provides an additional layer of security for the senior buyers, particularly because some of the buyers of the junior classes have tended to be knowledgeable real estate investors.

-Illustration of a CMBS deal In chapter 30, we discussed how an agency CMO and a private-label CMO are created.
+## Illustration of a CMBS Deal

+In chapter 30, we discussed how an agency CMO and a private-label CMO are created.
 The structure of a CMBS deal is much the same.
 There are different bond classes or tranches, and there are rules for the distribution of interest, principal, and losses.

 Table 31.1 shows the bond classes of a CMBS deal, Banc of America Commercial Mortgage Trust 2006-1.
 Only the bond classes offered to the public are identified.
 The credit rating for each bond class is shown.
 For the bond classes offered, the senior certificates in this CMBS deal are Class A-1, Class A-2, Class A-3A, Class A-3B, Class A-4, Class A-1A, and Class XP Certificates.
 The junior certificates are Class A-M, Class A-J, Class B, Class C, and Class D. The subordination (credit support), priority of payment, and order of loss allocation as set forth in the prospectus supplement are reproduced in figure 31.1.